For the latest post on DAY 4 (21st June 2007) of the current Trial

 41. Preventing and protecting child from violence

-42. Mongolian professional social worker
+42. Mongolian professional social worker’s association

 43. Child welfare and service Gerelt center